Safe and supportive care during the COVID-19 pandemic Learn more >

-How are we ensuring the hygiene of our staff?
+How are we ensuring infection control?

 - Washing hands often with soap and water (or using alcohol sanitiser that contains at least 60% alcohol) – this is particularly important after taking public transport.